- Home

 Cons

-- Rural areas (interior) can have patchy mobile coverage
+- Rural interior areas have patchy mobile coverage

-- Peak season (summer) can congest networks in tourist areas
+- Summer tourist season can congest networks in Algarve

 Our Testing Methodology

-The data in this guide is based on real-world testing during our team’s three months in Portugal (November 2025 — February 2026).
-We measured internet speeds across all three major carriers using Speedtest by Ookla, tested in urban, suburban, and rural locations, and used each eSIM provider for at least one full billing cycle.
-Coworking speeds were tested during peak hours (10 AM — 3 PM local time) for accuracy.
-Pricing was verified directly from carrier websites and eSIM provider apps in February 2026.
+Data in this guide comes from three months in Portugal (November 2025 — February 2026).
+We tested across all three major carriers using Speedtest by Ookla, in urban, suburban, and rural locations, and used each eSIM provider for at least one full billing cycle.
+Coworking speeds tested during peak hours (10 AM — 3 PM).

 Frequently Asked Questions